HM LST-9

-HM LST-9 was an tank landing ship of the Royal Navy in World war II.
+HM LST-9 was a tank landing ship of the Royal Navy in World War II.

-Built in the united States as a LST-1-class tank landing ship, she was transferred to the Royal Navy in March 1943.
+Built in the United States as a LST-1-class tank landing ship, she was transferred to the Royal Navy in March 1943.

-After serving in the Mediterranean, Normandy and the Far East, LST-9 was returned to the US Navy.
+After serving in the Mediterranean, Normandy and the Far East, LST-9 was returned to the US Navy in June 1946.